 Without automation, processing transport requests involve having to define the configurations for the domain controller, determining the transport route, having to log in to the systems to manually execute commands, and so on.
 Having an automated solution in place will help your organization reduce manual processing.

 Ultimately, the risk of importing incorrect object versions in production will be greatly reduced since manual processing will be eliminated and all behind-the-scenes processing and verification will be handled by the solution.

 The sequence to which transport requests are processed is also crucial when moving a request from DEV to QAS or DEV/QAS to PROD.
 With how IT-Conductor is designed to oversee and relate all components in your environment, the transports will seamlessly find their way from whichever source system you define in the request to the target systems, all ensuring that their respective sequences correspond to the objects created upon submission.
 Imagine having to manually manage several development projects in your environment, even with a change management process in place, you will never fully control what goes to production with your knowledge.

 Most large and/or public companies need change audits in their environment to ensure compliance related to specific industry regulations.
-IT-Conductor fully logs and reports on the end-to-end process of transporting changes throughout the SAP landscapes, providing audit trails related to what, when, where, who and how transports are managed.
+IT-Conductor fully logs and reports on the end-to-end process of transporting changes throughout the SAP landscapes, providing audit trails related to what, when, where, who, and how transports are managed.

 5. Reduce Complexity

 SAP customers often wonder how to achieve similar automation with SAP Solution Manager's ChaRM (Change and Release Management).
-ChaRM requires a full implementation, system dependence on Solution Manager, and constant lifecycle management with SAP updates.
+ChaRM requires a full implementation, system dependence on the Solution Manager, and constant lifecycle management with SAP updates.
 IT-Conductor provides a simple yet elegant orchestration solution to allow developers, change managers, Basis administrators, and compliance auditors easy access to request, transport, monitor, and report on SAP changes.